azureric/cogs121-sp16-ass1/README.md

     and constructively suggest a solution.

 ##Help and documentation
--   Our system has a simple, minimalist "learn page" that helps users familize themselves with the functions provided by our application.
+-   Our system has a simple, minimalist "learn page" that helps users familiarize themselves with the functions provided by our application.